rp46/The-Cube/README.md

 # The-Cube
 The cube is a rolling cube game inspired by the original game named edge.
 It is made in unity.
-It's my first unity3d project.
+It's my first unity3d project.<br>
-Just download the repo, open in unity and build for windows(/linux/mac) and run.
+Just download the repo, open in unity and build for windows(/linux/mac) and run.<br>
-Controls are:
+Controls are:<br>
-Arrow kwys for movements.
+Arrow keys for movements.<br>
-Left and right clicks for the camera.
+Left and right clicks for the camera.<br>
 'k' for screenshots.